 -----

-And there is another really good book to describe object relations theories which have not been adequately covered in the textbook I mentioned above:
+And there is another really good book to describe object relations theories which have not been adequately covered in the textbooks I mentioned above:

 by Frank Summers